 1 visit to Oak Forest Reserve

-What to expect on arrival: There is only one exit for arrivals at the airport.
-When you exit the airport, please look for your driver who will be holding a sign that says “Welcome: Peggy Don”
+There is only one exit for arrivals at the airport.
+When you exit the airport, please look for your driver who will be holding a sign that says “Welcome: Mr & Mrs Bailey”

 *Please note that exact meal times will be announced by the guide as the tour goes along.
 This is to allow for flexibility in the itinerary to be able to best take advantage of time in the field and the smooth logistics of the tour for the group as a whole.
 Below you will see the times that meals are served at the hotels but the group will have specific meal times to meet for most of the meals.

-March 31: Arrive in San Jose where you will be warmly welcomed by your chauffeur and escorted back to your hotel.
-You have requested Early Access to your room as requested due to your arrival time.
-You will be able to enter your room as early as 9 am instead of the usual 3 pm check in time.
-For your convenience, we have notified the hotel of your request for early access and reserved the extra service on your behalf; and as agreed, you will be paying the hotel directly for this extra service (The fee for early check-in due upon check in is $35 + tax= $39.55).
+March 30: Arrive in San Jose where you will be warmly welcomed by your chauffeur and escorted back to your hotel.
 Spend the afternoon relaxing by the poolside or taking a walk in the lovely gardens to recuperate from your long day of travel.
 If you feel like getting some exercise, there are lighted tennis courts available to you at the hotel.
 Here, you may have the good fortune of seeing the White-eared Ground-sparrow, the Blue-crowned Motmot, some colorful hummingbirds.

-(Overnight at Hotel Bougainvillea * Dinner not included this night)
+(Overnight at Hotel Bougainvillea * Lunch and Dinner not included this night)